Tuesday, April 22, 2025

 Drug laws in China are very strict, and citizens of the country are not allowed to consume drugs even when they are abroad.

 Violations of these rules can result in up to 15 days in custody, which was also the case for Jochen Sengpiehl.
-Although cannabis has now been legalized in Germany, this is not the case in China, where the sanctions are considerably tougher.
+Although cannabis has now been legalized in Germany, this does not apply in China, where the sanctions are considerably tougher.

 The case comes at an unfortunate time for Volkswagen, which is already facing challenges in China.